machinalis/iepy/docs/rules_tutorial.rst

 Where do I place the rules
 ==========================

-All the rules defined to match a function should be placed on the same file.
+On your project's instance folder, there should be a *rules.py* file.
+All rules should be place there along with a  **RELATION** variable that sets which relation is going to be used.

-This file also needs to have a **RELATION** variable that sets which relation is going to be used.
+This is the file that will be loaded when you run the *iepy_rules_runner*.

 Example